incapacity to work due to illness or accident

 And now just imagine other assets with a comparable value: a house, luxury car, jewelry; you would of course and without thinking twice about it, insure these items against destruction or loss, right?
 So why not the asset of “earning income”?
 Due to these reasons the income protection insurance is seen as the most important insurance for everybody who depends on his or her income.

 Real risk: 1 in 4 employees become occupationally incapacitated!

 The danger of occupational disability lurks not only at work.
 Accidents and injuries in the private sphere during household chores and leisure activities can also end your professional career.
 Family problems and strokes of fate also frequently lead to illnesses of the psyche and ultimately to occupational disability.
 Many other diseases also do not select their victims on the basis of their occupations.

-According to the German Pension Insurance Fund, one in five people does not manage to work in full until retirement age, but instead receives a reduced earning capacity pension for a period of time in the work life, and more often than one likes to contemplate: forever, even.
+According to the German Pension Insurance 1 in 4 people does not manage to work in full until retirement age but instead receives, if at all, a significantly reduced earning capacity pension for the rest of his work life and more often than one likes to contemplate: forever, even.

 There is a statutory coverage for this.
 However, this state protection is very scarce.
-Additional protection against the loss of one's own working capacity is therefore important for almost every working person.
+However, this state pension is very scarce and will only be granted, if the employee can no longer work more than 6 hours (half disability pension) or 3 hours (full disability pension) in any other job, otherwise he is dependent on social benefits.
 That is why occupational disability insurance makes sense for all occupational groups.
 Those with a lower risk also pay lower premiums.